Kooikerhondje Health testing STEP BY STEP:

 Attention: if declared as blood, it can cause difficulty with customs!

-- The tests are currently run every 2 months; you will receive the result by mail (attachment 1 will be returned with the result boxes checked indicating your dog being either a carrier or non-carrier) +/- email.
+- You will receive the result by mail (attachment 1 will be returned with the result boxes checked indicating your dog being either a carrier or non-carrier) +/- email.

-- You will receive a bill by the University and you can pay by money transfer or directly (Account NR: NL61 INGB 0002 2522 32, BIC: INGB NL2A, subject: “Vereniging Het Nederlandse Kooikerhondje”)
+- You will receive a bill by the University and you need to pay by international money transfer or directly or request credit card payment (Account NR: NL61 INGB 0002 2522 32, BIC: INGB NL2A, subject: “Vereniging Het Nederlandse Kooikerhondje”)

 - Send 2 copies (one vWD, one ENM) of the result from Utrecht plus 2x attachment 2 to the OFA : Orthopedic Foundation for Animals, 2300 E Nifong Blvd, Columbia, MO 65201-3806